| Ko

 Using Helm in Kubernetes

-Helm is a package manager for packaging, deploying, and version management of Kubernetes applications.
-It was first developed by Deis (now Microsoft) in 2015, joined CNCF (Cloud Native Computing Foundation) in 2018, and has become the most widely used deployment tool in the Kubernetes ecosystem.
-Helm performs a similar role in Kubernetes as apt or yum in Linux or Homebrew in macOS.
-It bundles complex Kubernetes manifest files into packages called Charts, enabling installation, upgrade, and rollback with a single command while automating environment-specific configuration management and dependency handling to significantly reduce deployment complexity. ...
+Helm is a package manager for packaging, deploying, and managing versions of Kubernetes applications.
+It was first developed by Deis (now Microsoft) in 2015 and joined CNCF (Cloud Native Computing Foundation) in 2018.
+Today, it is the most widely used deployment tool in the Kubernetes ecosystem.
+Much like apt or yum on Linux or Homebrew on macOS, Helm bundles complex Kubernetes manifest files into packages called Charts.
+This lets you install, upgrade, and roll back applications with a single command while simplifying environment-specific configuration management and dependency handling. ...

 Setting Up Single-Node Kubernetes Cluster on Ubuntu 24.04

 Kubernetes is a container orchestration platform that Google open-sourced in 2014.
 It is now managed by CNCF (Cloud Native Computing Foundation) and has become the de facto standard for automating the deployment, scaling, and management of containerized applications.
-Production environments configure multi-node clusters for high availability, but single-node clusters are sufficient for development, testing, and learning purposes.
-This guide covers the entire process of building a single-node Kubernetes cluster using kubeadm on Ubuntu 24.04 LTS. ...
+Production environments typically use multi-node clusters for high availability, but a single-node cluster is enough for development, testing, and learning.
+This guide walks through the full process of building a single-node Kubernetes cluster with kubeadm on Ubuntu 24.04 LTS. ...

 [email protected]